Micah-Shallom/Go-Movie-APP/README.md

 ## Prerequisites

-To run this server, you need to have [Go](https://golang.org/doc/install) installed on your system.
+To run this server, you need to have:

+- [Go](https://golang.org/doc/install) installed on your system.
+- Docker installed, if you plan to use the `docker-compose.yml` file to run MariaDB.

 ## Installation